netik1020/Concise-iPython-Notebooks-for-Deep-learning/README.md

 4. [Relation Extraction](./Semantic_Relation_Extraction/) – Data from SemEval_task8 is used to show an example of finding relations between two entities in a sentence.
 A keras model is built with concatenation of RNN features, self-attention features and max pooled features of the entities in the sentence.

 5. [Intent Classifier](./Intent_classifier/) – Intent classifier is performed on a dataset containing 7 different intents.
 This is an example for how deep learning models can be successfully used to understand the intent of a text query.
 Customer intent can be determined and then a prewritten text can be generated to answer the user query.
-A simple yet effective chat-bot can be built this way, determining on the different intents possible and data available for each of those intients.
+A simple yet effective chat-bot can be built this way, depending on the different intents possible and data available for each of those intients.

 6. [Miscellaneous](./Miscellaneous/) –